zeljkofilipin/filipin.eu/_posts/2014-12-08-zagreb-stc-meetup-17.md

 Presentations:

-- [Boris Grginčić](https://twitter.com/bgrgincic): Start of my Watir journey and the problems along the way.
-(Slides coming soon.)
+- [Boris Grginčić](https://twitter.com/bgrgincic): Start of my Watir journey and the problems along the way ([slides](https://commons.wikimedia.org/wiki/File:Start_of_my_WATIR_journey_and_problems_along_the_way.pdf)).
 - [Karlo Šmid](https://www.tentamen.hr/): [WHOSE](http://whose.associationforsoftwaretesting.org/), testing skills suported by examples.
 - Željko Filipin: Conferences, past ([CITCON Europe 2014](http://citconf.com/archive/zagreb2014/)) and future ([WebCamp Zagreb](http://webcampzg.org/), [viaqa](http://viaqa.mobi/)).

 About ten people attended the meetup.
-About half of the people are regulars, and the other half are first timers, as usual.
+About half of the people regulars, the other half first timers, as usual.
 A good mix.

 Our library is still going strong.
 I usually bring books that are gathering dust on my shelves and meeting participants seem to be happy to give them a good home.
 Information wants to be free.